hotmangoTeam/Fishikawatest/pdadata/readme.md

 ___

 ### FRCA Data & Problem Determination Codes
-**data :** describes the associated application and attributes **pdc :** provides a unique referancable problem-code element, describing a specific well-known problem, its potential symptoms, causes, effects on Joomla! operation and actions for possible fixes.
+**data :** describes the associated application and attributes

+**pdc :** provides a unique referancable problem-code element, describing a specific well-known problem, its potential symptoms, causes, effects on Joomla! operation and actions for possible fixes

 **_Usage :_** as a problem determination test is added to the FRCA, a matching (next logical sequence) problem-code and information entry needs to be added to the frca-pdadata.json file so individual errors and messages can be directly referenced (and potentially re-used) instead of always looping through what might become a very large json database of issues and fixes in the future.